KxSystems/docs/docs/kb/timezones.md

+---
+keywords: daylight, kdb+, q, savings, time
+---

 # Timezones (TZ) and Daylight Savings Time (DST)

-Q has two built-in functions `ltime` and `gtime` which can be used to get the UTC time or localtime according to the TZ shell environment setting.
+Q has two built-in functions `ltime` and `gtime` which can be used to get the UTC time or local time according to the TZ shell environment setting.

 One solution for more comprehensive timezone calculations is to have a table that contains the timezones, their UTC offsets, and the datetime of any DST changes. e.g.

 ```q
 timezoneID    gmtDateTime                   gmtOffset            dstOffset
 -------------------------------------------------------------------------------------